Gaojingtong/gaojingtong.github.io/index.md

 - Outstanding Academic Performance Award (OAPA-CityU 2023)

 ## News
+- **2025.01:** Our paper "SampleLLM: Optimizing Tabular Data Synthesis in Recommendations" and "GAS: Generative Auto-bidding with Post-training Search" has been accepted by WWW 2025 Industry Track.
+- **2025.01:** Our paper "LLM4Rerank: LLM-based Auto-Reranking Framework for Recommendations" has been accepted by WWW 2025.
 - **2024.12:** We achieved **1st place** in the "[\[NeurIPS\] 2024 AIGB Track: Learning Auto-Bidding Agent with Generative Models](https://tianchi.aliyun.com/competition/entrance/532236/)" competition hosted by Alimama over thousands of teams!
 - **2024.12:** Our tutorial "Joint Modeling in Deep Recommender Systems" has been accepted by WWW 2025.
 - **2024.12:** Our paper "GLINT-RU: Gated Lightweight Intelligent Recurrent Units for Sequential Recommender Systems" has been accepted by KDD 2025.